Timeline of British History

 1973 Britain joins the EEC, its membership having been blocked for a number of years by Charles de Gaulle.
 A referendum followed two years later, when voters emphatically ratified Britain's membership (67.2% for and 32.8% against)

 30 July 1966 England wins the Football World Cup, beating West Germany 4-2 in the final held at Wembley, West London.
 The match was tied at 2-2 after full time, with Geoff Hurst's two extra time goals sealing victory.
+Captain Bobby Moore was presented with the trophy by Queen Elizabeth II, with the team including legendery defender Bobby Charlton.

 1960 The Beatles are formed in Liverpool.
 Over the next decade the Fab Four become the most important band in history.